Find out what some of our graduates are doing today in pursuing their successful careers.

 NASCAR Tech offers the 36-week Welding Technology program, where students learn four different welding processes.
 This training was developed with Lincoln Electric — an industry leader in welding technology.
 This means you can be confident you’ll gain skills the industry is looking for.

 The 39-week heating, ventilation, air conditioning and refrigeration (HVACR) program is designed to get students ready for careers in an in-demand industry.
 They learn hands-on in the lab and cover topics like AC and DC circuits and components, mechanical and electronic controls troubleshooting, piping and fitting basics, and vent system selection and installation.
-(Program coming soon pending regulatory approvals.)
+(Program coming to NASCAR Tech.)